EdToo/batoco/README.md

 e.g. http://localhost/batoco.php?input=.\Test_Files\ZMAKEBAS_Test_Labels.bas&l=on&n=ZMB-TEST&o=ZMAKEBASTestPHP.tap

 It is functionally equivalent to zmakebas.c though it is mostly written from scratch.
 It has all the extra features, like labels and shortcuts to embed UDGs.

-It also doesn't have the extended features like Spectrum Next, ZX81 support.

 It supports these options from the commandline though some are currently non-functional